JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 A couple of months ago, I gave a talk at the
-[Austin Deep Learning Meetup](https://www.meetup.com/Austin-Deep-Learning/events/256293686/) about building [Cochlea](https://cochlea.xyz/sounds?query=flute), a prototype audio similarity search I recently built.
+[Austin Deep Learning Meetup](https://www.meetup.com/Austin-Deep-Learning/events/256293686/) about building [Cochlea](https://cochlea.xyz/sounds?query=flute), a prototype audio similarity search engine.
 There was a lot to cover in an hour, some details were glossed over, and I've learned a few things since the talk, so I decided to write a blog post covering the process in a little more detail.

 ## Motivations and First Steps
 There are countless hours of audio out there on the internet, and much of it is